adolfoeliazat/BotBuilder-Getting-Started/CSharp/basics-Navigation/README.md

 ### Sample Walkthrough

-In this sample, NavigationBot has a navigation hierarchy of three conversation topics the user can navigate to (Topic 1, Topic 2, Topic 3 in the sample) with each conversation topic having three conversation sub-topics (Topic 1, Topic 1.1, Topic 1.2, and Topic 1.3),
+In this sample, NavigationBot has a navigation hierarchy of three conversation topics the user can navigate to (Topic 1, Topic 2, Topic 3 in the sample) with each conversation topic having three conversation sub-topics (Topic 1.1, Topic 1.2, and Topic 1.3),

 Run NavigationBot and type "Menu".
-This will cause NavigationBot to reply with a navigation menu to shows the bot's conversation topics/capabilities and nice and easy buttons the user can click on to navigate to those capabilities.
+This will cause NavigationBot to reply with a navigation menu to shows the bot's conversation topics/features with buttons the user can click on to navigate to those capabilities.
 This promotes discoverability.

 Note the hint letting the user know they can say "Menu" at any time to see this menu again.
 This promotes wayfinding.
 The user always knows how to return to this menu, so they don't have to worry about getting lost.